All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Weeks 4-6: First blood work check.
 Your provider should review IGF-1, glucose, and other relevant markers to confirm the stack is working and levels are in a safe range.

-Weeks 6-12: Optimization phase.
+Weeks 6-12: Improvement phase.
 Based on your blood work and symptom response, your provider may adjust doses, timing, or add a third peptide if your protocol calls for it.
 Continue tracking with the .

 After cycle completion: Break and reassess.
 Take your scheduled off period (typically 4 weeks).
 Get end-of-cycle blood work.
 Meet with your provider to discuss results and plan the next cycle.

 Keep a daily log of symptoms, sleep quality, energy, and any side effects.
-This subjective data combined with objective blood work gives your provider the complete picture needed to optimize your protocol.
+This subjective data combined with objective blood work gives your provider the complete picture needed to improve your protocol.
 Check out our guide on for more tips.

 Frequently Asked Questions